dawud-b/soccer_game/README.md

-# ⚽ Terminal Soccer Showdown
+# ⚽ Terminal Soccer

 A real-time, two-player soccer game playable directly in your terminal.
-Built with Python sockets for a classic head-to-head multiplayer experience.
+Built with Python sockets for a head-to-head multiplayer experience.

 ---